digitalrebar/doc/development/api/node_role.rst

    (also known as "out bound data")
 3. wall data (node\_role.wall) is set by the jig after transistion (also known as "in bound data")
-4. discovery data (node.wall) is stored on the node instead of node role because it reflects node information aggregated from all the jigs.
+4. discovery data (node.wall) is stored on the node instead of in node role because it reflects node information aggregated from all the jigs.
    This information is available using the node.attrib\_[name] and Attrib model.
 Please see the node API docs for more about this type